hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [12:47:11](#8GYyCa_MuknKpjwvc9EFasUMm2NBgqD2RhjH6W-l7mc) <GalenIvanov (Galen Ivanov)>:
 Please note that the rendering of cells smaller than 20 takes much time.
 The amount of  "effects" is normalized - you can have only one effect with value 1 and all others - 0, and it's scaled to 100%.
 There might be problems with code, but I'm happy to share it here.
-There are no comments at all Ì†ΩÌ∏ü  Please play with it and share your creations Ì†ΩÌ∏Ñ
+There are no comments at all üòü  Please play with it and share your creations üòÑ

 [12:47:54](#8BJDiTe2L0eYyhBFibNB15LNVscg_EBiU_59OdUZ41E) <hiiamboris (NOT THIS ONE)>:
 > Please play with it and share your creations